What parents need to know

 Parents Need to Know

-Parents need to know that the main character is a sweet, curious child who loves to explore the world.
+Parents need to know that Caillou is about a sweet, curious child who loves to explore the world.
 The program sometimes deals with intense emotions such as fear, anger, loneliness, anxiety, and empathy, but they're presented in a straightforward manner that will help kids, not frighten them.
 The character sometimes exhibits realistic behavior typical of a 4-year-old.

 What's the story?